Post written in collaboration with High 5 Sports Nutrition.

 The above points are the three main things I will always consider now in preparation for a race and of course on the day.
 I’ve learnt that it is extremely important to prepare and train well in advance and have a good idea of the products and trail that you are taking part in.

-I’ve really enjoyed trying all of their products and getting race ready with high 5 sports nutrition.
+I’ve really enjoyed trying all of their products and getting race ready with high 5 sports nutrition, have you used their products to get ready for a race?
+What are YOUR thoughts?

 What do you use to get race ready?